MickWest/sitrec/docs/LocalCustomSitches.md

 ### Time Series Data (TSD)

 Time series data is data that is recorded at specified intervals of time.
-The most obviousy example is a video, where indivual frames of the video are data, and they are recorded at regular interval, like 30 frames per second.
+The most obvious example is a video, where individual frames of the video are data, and they are recorded at regular interval, like 30 frames per second.

 TSD is often recorded at regular intervals, but can be at irregular intervals.
 The intervals can be small or large.

-When we play a stich, we are essentially creating an interactive video.
+When we play a sitch, we are essentially creating an interactive video.
 Sitrec will try to match the original video frame rate.
 So if there is TSD that has a different interval from the video, then we will need to interpolate intermediate data for the missing time intervals.

 Since matching source video is so fundamental to Sitrec, and since we often want to advance the simulation by individual frames matching the video, it's convenient that the unit of time used is **one frame**.